 Our Farm: Four Seasons with Five Kids on one Family's Farm by Michael Rosen (J 630 ROS)

 Have you ever wondered what it would be like to live on a farm?
 There are very few places to learn what it is like to live on a 21st Century farm--most of what we see on TV and in the movies, read about in books, and experience at places like Longstreet Farm actually describes what farm life was like many years ago.
 In this book, five siblings cooperate to share their story--and show what it is like to grow up on a family farm today.

 One Step at a Time: a Vietnamese Child Finds Her Way by Marsha Forchuk Skrypuch (J 616.9 SKR)

 Can you imagine what it would be like to move to a new country and be adopted by a new family who spoke a different language from you?
 For Tuyet, the experience was mostly a happy one.
 This book tells about the treatment she received in her new country to repair the damage caused by the polio disease.
 Step by step, Tuyet finds herself feeling more "like other children" as she learns to walk, play, and, best of all, feel safe and secure as a sister and daughter in a loving family.

 For the Birds: The Life of Roger Tory Peterson by Peggy Thomas (J-B Pet THO)

 The other kids called 11 year old Roger "Professor Nuts" and whispered that he smelled of skunk.
-Roger's father wanted him to learn--he worried that Roger would never make enough money to support himself.
+Roger's father wanted him to learn a trade--he worried that Roger would never make enough money to support himself.
 In spite of this, Roger grew up to become a world famous scientist and artist.
 This biography is beautifully illustrate by Laurar Jacques--a fitting tribute to a man who developed new ways to utlize the visual arts to teach science.